DudenessBoy/WeaveSound/README.md

 Focused on delivering a streamlined listening experience, WeaveSound prioritizes essential features, ensuring smooth performance even on systems with limited resources.

-The program has only been thoroughly tested on Linux.
-Windows and Mac testing, as well as installers are coming soon.
+While not required, it is recommended that you install [ffmpeg](https://ffmpeg.org), as some functionality does rely on this.
+The program has not been tested on MacOS.